 - 1. Open the DSC Directory in the Main Menu. - Use the ROCKER to highlight the first blank space in the directory list, and press ENTER.

-Or
+Or Dress MENUL highlight blau item, and press ENTER.

 Press MENU, highlight New Item, and press ENTER.